 Tour led by Jenny Price.

-Bring snacks and water and shoes that can get a little wet.
+Bring sunscreen, snacks, water and shoes that can get wet.
 Dogs welcome.
 Spaces limited.

 FYI, there's a window of time to leave the tour mid-day if necessary... but if you do, you'll miss out!